Expert Review: Burton Cartel

 Why I chose this gear

-What I love about it
+What I love about them

 - Durability: I’ve ridden these things for full days in pretty rough and varying conditions and the bindings have not shown a single sign of wear and tear.
 After riding through powder, choppy ice, and taking some hard falls, the bindings are still in fantastic, near-mint shape.